Qydnama/ShoeStore/README.md

 ## Integration of NPM Packages

-Twelve npm packages related to the project topic are integrated into the root JavaScript file:
+Ten npm packages related to the project topic are integrated into the root JavaScript file:
 - **axios**
 - **bcryptjs**
-- **dotenv**
 - **dotenv**
 - **ejs**
 - **express**